v-morello/riptide/riptide/cpp/README.md

 ### Height and baseline of a boxcar filter with zero mean and unit square sum

 Let `n` be the total number of bins of the boxcar, and `w` its width expressed in number of bins.
-Its height `h` and baseline value `b` are:
+Its height `h` and baseline value `b` are given by:
 ```
 h = sqrt((n - w) / (n * w))
 b = - w / (n - w) * h